bennycode/ts2esm/README.md

 # ts2esm

-You want to transform your project into an ECMAScript module (ESM)?
+You want to transform your TypeScript project into an ECMAScript module (ESM)?
 Look no further!
-This tool (`ts2esm`) converts your TypeScript import and export declarations into ESM-compatible ones. 🪄

-It also [works with JavaScript](https://github.com/bennycode/ts2esm/issues/20#issuecomment-1894702085) projects since TypeScript is a superset of JavaScript.
+This tool (`ts2esm`) converts your import and export declarations into ESM-compatible ones.
+It's the ideal tool for converting a CommonJS project to ESM.
+It also [works with plain JavaScript](https://github.com/bennycode/ts2esm/issues/20#issuecomment-1894702085) projects! 🪄

 ## Installation